Adult Detention Center

 The Goodhue County ADC will not retaliate against, or coerce in any way, any person who exercises or attempts to exercise his or her rights to services and programs while in custody.

-If you need help or have any questions, please contact the Lieutenant Mark Agre at 651-267-2807.
+If you need help or have any questions, please contact Lieutenant Cory Gagnon at 651-267-2807.

 Credit Card Fund Deposits for Detainees